Fibroids can cause pain, abnormal vaginal bleeding, constipation, repeated miscarriages, and an urge to urinate frequently or urgently.

 Surgery to treat fibroids traditionally involves one of the following:

-Hysterectomy Hysterectomy Cancer of the uterus develops in the lining of the uterus (endometrium) and is thus also called endometrial cancer.
+Hysterectomy Treatment The most common type of cancer of the uterus develops in the lining of the uterus (endometrium) and is called endometrial cancer.
 Endometrial cancer usually affects women after menopause.
-It sometimes causes... read more : The uterus is removed, but the ovaries are not.
+It... read more : The uterus is removed, but the ovaries are not.
 Hysterectomy is the only permanent solution to fibroids.
 However, after hysterectomy, women cannot have children.
 Thus, hysterectomy is done only when women do not wish to become pregnant.

 Myomectomy: Only the fibroid or fibroids are removed.
 In contrast to a hysterectomy, most women who have a myomectomy can have children.
 Also, some women feel psychologically better when they keep their uterus.
 However, after myomectomy, new fibroids may grow, and about 25% of women need a hysterectomy about 4 to 8 years later.